ndiego/block-visibility/readme.txt

 == Description ==

-Block Visibility allows you to control which blocks are visible on your website and who can see them, which includes the ability to schedule blocks and conditionally display blocks based on screen size.
+Block Visibility allows you to control which blocks are visible on your website and who can see them, which gives you the power of dynamic and personalized content.
+Effortlessly display conditional blocks based on specific schedules, user roles, screen sizes, query strings, ACF fields, WP Fusion tags and more.

 Built for the new Block (Gutenberg) Editor, this plugin was designed to work with **any** WordPress block.
 This includes blocks natively provided by WordPress as well as third-party blocks.